marieorens/marieorens/README.md

-- 👋 Hi, I’m @marieorens
+- 👋 Hi, I’m @orens
-- 👀 I’m interested in coding and cybersecurity
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on many challengeous projects
 - 📫 How to reach me ...